 If you need extra prep materials, you can't do better than the old LSATs sold by the LSAC; they're called PrepTests, and they're the actual LSATs that have been administered to willing victims over the last decade.
-Be warned, though; the LSAT has increased in difficulty over the years, so you'll get your most valuable practice from the most recent tests.
+Be warned, though; the LSAT has increased in difficulty and changed slightly in format over the years, so you'll get your most valuable practice from the most recent tests.